 Allowable expenses on a rental property

-I’ve been contacted recently by several landlords who were enquiring whether some of their recent building works were an allowable revenue expense for their rental business.
+I’ve been contacted recently by several landlords who were enquiring whether some of their recent building works on their rental property were an allowable revenue expense for their rental business.
 There appears to be a lot of confusion amongst landlords about what they can or can’t off-set against their rental income.
 We’ve written before about the sorts of expenses that landlords can deduct and how to avoid tax on rental income.

 As part of my research I unearthed a really useful publication, the HMRC Property Rental Toolkit .
 It should answer many landlords questions.
 On pages 6-7 there is a very useful checklist, which landlords can use to work through their tax calculations to ensure they don’t miss anything in their tax calculations.

-Remember landlords can use our free property management software to calculate their tax liability.
+Landlords can also use our free property management software to calculate their tax liability.

 Revenue versus Capital

-Any allowable expense should be ‘wholly or exclusively’ incurred as part of a landlords rental business.
+Any allowable expense on a rental property should be ‘wholly or exclusively’ incurred as part of a landlords rental business.
 It will end up being classified as either a revenue or a capital cost.
 We’ve included articles before about how to distinguish whether an expense is wholly or exclusively’ incurred as part of a rental business.

 If the expense is a revenue expense, a landlord will be potentially liable to off-set it against any rental income, thereby reducing rental profits and income tax liabilities.
 Any capital costs will be included in your base costs and will be used to calculate what capital gains tax should be paid.

-One of the main questions landlords get confused about is whether the expenditure is a repair or an improvement.
+One of the main questions landlords get confused about is whether the expenditure is a repair or an improvement of their rental property.
 A repair is a revenue expense and can be off set against your rental revenue.
 If the work is an improvement it becomes a capital cost and will only come into play if a landlord sells their rental property.